NiloGregginz33/QMGRExperiments/README.md

 # Overall Manav Naik is the creator of the simulation (trademark/TM: The Creator of the Simulation (caps insensitive))

+# Next move may be autonomous construction vehicles

 # Using my phone number is a legitimate way to get approval to share or validate.
 The number to text for approval is +1 5105090232.